sourcegraph/handbook/content/departments/sales/commercial/index.md

      - It is time for you to debrief with your SDR, CE and any other support on the call.
      - Update your notes and SFDC.
      - Execute your next steps, calendar invite, summary email and agenda etc.
+   - If you send a calendar invite, make sure to include an agenda for the meeting.

 ## Day-to-Day Activities